 platformBrowserDynamic().bootstrapModule(AppModule)

-.catch(err => console.log(err));
+.catch(err => console.error(err));

 '''

-The import statements declare dependencies on other JavaScript modules, providing access to Angular features (the dependencies on @angular modules) and the custom code in the application (the AppModule dependency).
+The import statements declare dependencies on other JavaScript modules, providing access to Angular features (the dependencies on @angular modules, which are included in the vendor.js file) and the custom code in the application (the AppModule dependency).
 The final import is for environment settings, which are used to create different configuration settings for development, test, and production platforms, such as this code:

 '''

 if (environment.production) {

 enableProdMode();

 }

+...

 '''

 Angular has a production mode that disables some useful checks that are performed during development and that are described in later chapters.
-Enabling production mode means provides a performance increase and means that the results of the checks are not reported in the browser's JavaScript console where they can be seen by the user.
+Enabling production mode means providing a performance increase and means that the results of the checks are not reported in the browser's JavaScript console where they can be seen by the user.
 Production mode is enabled by calling the enableProdMode function, which is imported from the @angular/core module.

 To work out whether production mode should be enabled, a check is performed to see whether environment.production is true.
-This check corresponds to the contents of the envirionment.prod.ts file in the src/envirionments folder, which sets this value and is applied when the application is built in preparation for deployment.
+This check corresponds to the contents of the environment.prod.ts file in the src/environments folder, which sets this value and is applied when the application is built in preparation for deployment.
 The result is that production mode will be enabled if the application has been built for production but disabled the rest of the time.